shaikabiri/hyperGUI/README.md

      destdir = "~/Dir"
 )

-#after the new project is openned, install the required libraries by the following command:
+#after the new project is opened, install the required libraries by the following command:
 source('requirements.R')

 #run the app by the following command